-Conspiracy theories hang over a Trump-loving county’s plans to buy Dominion voting machines
+Uproar over Dominion voting machines in one Ohio county shows Trump’s falsehoods linger

 “We had mentioned there is a negative cloud in the air,” Smith said, “and whether it’s founded or not, it’s there. … Perception becomes reality.”

-Matthews was not convinced by Smith’s suggestion that the vendor is not an issue.
+Matthews was not convinced that Smith’s suggestion about the vendor is not an issue.
 He said that officials were supposed to discuss the purchase in December and that commissioners said they wanted “time to study it and properly vet it and not make a hasty decision.”

 That’s the board of elections’ job, Matthews argued, but commissioners oversee the county’s spending and have to move forward with the actual purchase.
 It’s too late now to replace the machines ahead of the 2021 primaries, he said, so the new target is November.
 The county’s current machines, acquired from Dominion in a pinch after a roof collapse, are well past their life span.